-- The project will motivate you to complete it
+- The project will motivate you to complete it.

-- You will have a product to show for your efforts
+- You will have a product to show for your efforts.

-If the project, after some hours you realize is far too difficult and time consuming, scale it down.
+If the project, after some hours, you realize is far too difficult and time-consuming, scale it down.

 How I learned how to use Photoshop

 I picked up Photoshop and sketches this way some years ago.
-I chose a particular project to do: to create a 'cover art' of sorts to help showcase another project of mine.
+I picked a particular project to do: to create a 'cover art' of sorts to help showcase another project of mine.
 The steps required to complete the project guided my learning objectives.
-Through searching for tutorials on the specific step I had to complete, I gained the necessary competency to complete the whole project, and most of the skills are transferable to future projects.
+Through searching for tutorials on the specific step I had to complete, I gained the necessary competency to complete the entire project, and most of the skills are transferable to future projects.
 The project also offered significant motivation for me to learn the skill (as I really wanted to have the product and for me to be able to do it again in the future).